 A few days ago I had a couple of houseguests who tore through my larder like rabid wildebeest.
 While sharing a jug of the good stuff one frightfully cold evening, they launched into a curiously sentimental ode to the ancients and singled out sex, of all things, to illustrate their point.
 The ancient world, they said, was a perpetual and indiscriminate bacchanal.
 Right.
 It is a miracle they managed to build Stonehenge and raise the Parthenon amidst all that incessant merrymaking.
 Ay dios mío.
 Where do I start.
 Perhaps with the Greeks, whose idea of sexual indiscrimination was to shut women out of the governing strata of their city-states and confine them to their homes (and yet we perceive the ancient Greeks to be enlightened).
 Those depictions of carousing women on Grecian amphorae?
 Hetaera, a type of highly skilled prostitute or courtesan.
 The situation wasn’t much better in Rome, especially if you were not a member of the Patrician class.
 But at least in Rome women could come and go as they pleased.
 Hail Claudiuvs!

 But not so much if you were a slave.
 Or, you know, just a regular Pleb shovelling shit on the Palatine Hill.
 So yeah, I’m not a scholar, but let’s put things into perspective.
-The “ancients” did not expend their lives in a perpetual state of orgiastic ecstasy.
+The “ancients” did not expend their lives in a state of orgiastic frenzy.
 For the majority of them life was a brief spell of hardship.

 Still, it is not difficult to understand why the sex lives of our ancestors are shrouded in magic and mystique.
 Sex is a force both powerful and misunderstood, a drive so strong that it has ignited both great battles and intimate passions.
 The earliest written accounts of sex appeared on the clay tablets of the ancient civilisation of Mesopotamia.
 It was a society of great contrasts, of barbarity, wisdom and exoticism.
 We may never know the date in pre-history when the war of the sexes began, but one thing is certain, not all things were created equal.
 It is clear that it was a patriarchal class society; a system in which women were subservient to men.
 There was certainly no expectation that a husband would be faithful to his wife.
 Much like in ancient Greece, a woman’s reproductive capacity was the property of her husband.
 But the King, too, had a performance clause in his contract.
 It was his duty to have intercourse with a priestess of Ishtar, or Inanna as the Sumerians knew her.
 This was done to ensure successful and triumphant outcomes.
 Temple priestesses, who were sacred prostitutes, symbolised the Mesopotamian belief in the healing properties of sex.
 This ‘alternative medicine’ was used to great effect in the epic Sumerian myth Gilgamesh.